K. Balachander: Style, critique and public perception

 Balachander is revered as one of the best directors India has ever produced.
 His ideas were original and his subjects were complex ideas expressed via art.
 He is also known for introducing new faces to the film industry.
 He has introduced over 100 actors in Tamil, Telugu and Kannada languages.
 Balachander had long associations with some senior artists in the South Indian film industry like Gemini Ganesan, Sowcar Janaki, Nagesh and Muthuraman.
 Even though he was not the one to discover them, he played a prominent role in shaping their careers.

 Kamal Haasan and Rajinikanth, two leading film actors in Tamil cinema, are often referred to as products of Balachander who has paired with each of them or worked with them as a trio in several films during the 1970s.
 Rajinikanth was chosen by Balachander to play a key supporting character in Apoorva Raagangal (1975) after noting that "there was something special about him".
 Sridevi, Srividhya, Jayapradha, Jayasudha, Jayachithra, Sujatha, Saritha were notable heroines that were introduced by Balachander.
 Nassar, Delhi Ganesh, Charlie, Madan Bob were some of the notable supporting actors introduced by him.
-After working in a few Kannada films, Prakash Raj was relaunched as an actor in Tamil cinema through his debut Duet (1995) and had also performed in some of Balachander's soap opera productions in the 1990s.
-Through Manathil Uruthi Vendum, Balachander launched Vivek as an actor, who initially worked with him as his assistant writer, and later went on to become a leading comedy actor.
-He also launched A.R.
-Rahman in the film Roja which was his production.
+After working in a few Kannada films, Prakash Raj was relaunched as an actor in Tamil cinema through his debut Duet (1994) and had also performed in some of Balachander's soap opera productions in the 1990s.
+Through Manathil Uruthi Vendum (1987), Balachander launched Vivek as an actor, who initially worked with him as his assistant writer, and later went on to become a leading comedy actor.
+He also launched A. R. Rahman as a music director in his critically acclaimed and cult production, Roja (1992), now widely considered by many to be one of the greatest films ever made in Indian cinema.

+Balachander was also a force to reckon with in Telugu cinema.
+Along with K. Vishwanath and Bapu, he was considered a trailblazer in the late 1970s to the late 1980s.
+Apart from remaking his own blockbusters in Telugu, he was also majorly known for his association with both Kamal Haasan and Chiranjeevi in Telugu.
+Maro Charitra (1980) and Rudraveena (1988) are considered by many to be two of the greatest Telugu films of all time.
+Equally, Chiranjeevi's performance in Rudraveena is considered to be one of the greatest of his career.

 When the old era was dominated by commercial action films, Balachander directed socially themed films with women as protagonists usually centred on unusual or complicated interpersonal relationships and social themes.
 He portrayed women as headstrong, intelligent and independent people.
 Balachander revealed that many of his messages from his films, he has drawn inspiration from poet Subramaniya Bharathi whom he had admired since his childhood.
 Screenwriter Gopu (of Gopu-Babu) said that he used to begin his script from the ending and then construct the plot.